-Run level is state of system depending on which system services will spawn.
-Normally lower run levels are having less services available for user and mainly used for administrative purpose.
-Higher levels has more services available and targets end user’s use.
-In HPUX highest run levels like 5 and 6 are kept reserved for future purpose.
-We will see list of run levels and their offerings in following article.
+A run level is the state of a system depending on which system services will spawn.
+Normally lower run levels are having fewer services available for the user and mainly used for administrative purposes.
+Higher levels have more services available and targets end user’s use.
+In HPUX highest run levels like 5 and 6 are kept reserved for future purposes.
+We will see the list of run levels and their offerings in the following article.

-Current run level in HPUX can be identified using below command :
+Current run level in HPUX can be identified using the below command :

-The output fields of above commands are as below:
+The output fields of the above commands are as below:

-1. A dot (.) indicates that the terminal has seen activity in the last minute and is therefore its . i.e. current.
+. indicates that the terminal has seen activity in the last minute and is therefore its. i.e. current.

 5. The number of times that state has been previously entered